ridiculous/usable/README.md

 ```
 What's going on here?
 Well `#save_versions` is now extended onto the `Model` class, but `#destroy_version` is not!

-## But wait, you undefined my methods?

-Yes.
-Well ... yes, at least on the copy of the module included in the target class.
-But, checking if an object responds
+## Confidently calling methods

-to a method all time doesn't produce very [confident code](http://www.confidentruby.com/).
+We should all be writing [confident code](http://www.confidentruby.com/).
 That's why it is encouraged
-to reference methods through the `Model.usable_config.available_methods` hash.
-This way you can confidently call methods,
+to reference methods through the `usable_config.available_methods` hash.
+This way you can confidently call methods!
-just don't rely on the return value, because methods that are removed via `:only` will return `nil`.
+Methods that are specified in the `:only` option, will return `nil` when called.

 ## Separate included module from configurable methods